RehamHosney/Machine-Learning-Specilist-course-assignments/README.md

-This respiratory presents all assignments in Machine Learning Specialization 3 Courses:
+This repository presents all assignments in Machine Learning Specialization 3 Courses:
 1. Supervised Learning .
 2. Unsupervised Learning, Recommenders, Reinforcement Learning.
 3. Advanced Learning Algorithms.

-each course`s assignment are in a branch of this respiratory with the name of the course
+each course`s assignment are in a branch of this repository with the name of the course